 Before you start, I also recommend familiarising yourself with IR35.

-Step by step guide on how to create a limited company in the UK
+How to set up a limited company in the UK and start contracting?

 1. Register your business with Companies House